shadowcollecter/shadowcollecter/README.md

 ## Hi there 👋

-- 🔭 I’m currently working on CXL and Computer Architesture
+- 🔭 I’m currently working on CXL and Computer Architecture
 - Student at NTHU